-This change would discontinue service on the lowest performing segment between Lakewood Station and South Hill when there is a corresponding Sounder trip traveling to or from Lakewood.
-Service to Lakewood would remain when connecting to Sounder trips starting or ending in Tacoma.
-Saved resources would be reallocated within Pierce County.
+This change will discontinue service on the lowest performing segment between Lakewood Station and South Hill when there is a corresponding Sounder trip traveling to or from Lakewood.
+Service to Lakewood will remain when connecting to Sounder trips starting or ending in Tacoma.
+Saved resources will be reallocated within Pierce County.